hekusama/CustomPokemonStatViewer/README.md

 ### Final notes
 - Reminder that this is my first ever web development project and there's a lot to be fixed and reorganized.
-- This is currently a static website running on Github Pages
+- This is currently a static website running on Github Pages.
+There is no backend server stuff at the moment.